 Where to Go

-Quito & Highlands: October is still prime outdoor activity weather in the Highlands of Ecuador.
-In Quito, spend time climbing to some of the many viewpoints, or take the TelefériQo up to volcanic peak Volcán Pichincha.
+Quito & Highlands: October is still prime weather for outdoor activities in the Highlands of Ecuador.
+In Quito, spend time climbing to some of the many viewpoints, or take the TelefériQo up to the volcanic peak Pichincha.
 Head south to Latacunga to hike the Quillota Loop or have an adventure in Parque Nacional Cotopaxi, full of volcanoes and memorable trails.

-Oriente/Amazon: Parque Nacional Yasuni remains a good place to visit this month, and is, as in other months, a favorite destination with foreign travelers.
-Here, jungle hiking trails are quite dry and elaborate canopy walkways make it possible to see birds sunning themselves in the canopy in the increased sunshine.
+Oriente/Amazon: Parque Nacional Yasuni remains a good place to visit this month and, as in other months, a favorite destination for foreign travelers.
+Here, jungle hiking trails are quite dry, and elaborate canopy walkways allow you to see birds sunning themselves in the canopy as the sun rises.
 Also consider Puyo, an Oriente base from which to visit the central jungle.
 Agencies here offer land-based jungle trips to spots within a few hours' journey from town.

-Desert Coastal Strip & Galapagos: Guayaquil is probably the best place to visit on the coast in October.
-It is a vibrant and interesting city, with a rejuvenated waterfront, several diverting museums, and fantastic nightlife, so any foggy, overcast October weather will not worry you too much.
+Desert Coastal Strip & Galápagos: Guayaquil is probably the best place to visit on the coast in October. it's a vibrant and interesting city, with a rejuvenated waterfront, several diverting museums, and fantastic nightlife, so any foggy, overcast October weather will not worry you too much.
 It also hosts the month's big party: Guayaquil Independence Day (see below).
 And there are great trips from Guayaquil too: for example, to see the cacao plantations that produce Ecuador's famous, high-quality chocolate.

 What to Do

 Quito & Highlands: October remains a fairly good month for walking, although the risk of showers is increasing.
-A good bet is maybe to try a hike where, if bad weather descends, there are other indoors options.
-Here, even Quito can oblige, with October many beautiful viewpoints that you can walk to or take a gondola-cable car.
-Quito's TelefériQo transports you up the slopes of Volcán Pichincha, a volcano, to nearly 13123 feet/4,000m.
+A good bet is maybe to try a hike where, if bad weather descends, there are other indoor options.
+Here, even Quito can oblige, with October offering many beautiful viewpoints that you can walk to or take a gondola-cable car.
+Quito's TelefériQo transports you up the slopes of Pichincha volcano, a volcano, to nearly 13,123 feet (4,000 m).

-There are superb treks to do in the mountains: some, such as the Quillota Loop, not far from Quito.
-This trek is across a beautiful area of traditional Highlands overshadowed by volcanoes where you can stay in indigenous family homes along the way.
-Another good place for diverse outdoor activities is Baños, where you can try mountain-biking on the Ruta de las Cascadas (Waterfalls Route) to Puyo, bungee-jumping or bathing in natural thermal pools.
+There are superb treks to do in the mountains: some, such as the Quillota Loop, are not far from Quito.
+This trek is across a beautiful area of traditional Highlands, overshadowed by volcanoes, where you can stay in Indigenous family homes along the way.
+Another good place for diverse outdoor activities is Baños, where you can try mountain biking on the Ruta de las Cascadas (Waterfalls Route) to Puyo, bungee jumping, or bathing in natural thermal pools.

 Oriente/Amazon: October is a great time to explore the jungle on its pathways.
-Some of these lead to canopy walkways that are great for watching the forest from above (in the drier sunnier weather birds love sunning themselves on the canopy).
-You also see different wildlife: that which lives on or in the trees, such as snakes and spiders!
+Some of these lead to canopy walkways that are great for watching the forest from above (in the drier, sunnier weather, birds love sunning themselves on the canopy).
+You also see different wildlife: animals that live on or in the trees, such as snakes and spiders!

-Desert Coastal Strip & Galapagos: In October, that coastal fog keeps lingering along with that cooler weather, although temperatures are on the rise, and North Americans and Europeans, used to colder weather in their home countries, might fancy some beach time at vibrant beach towns like Mompiche.
+Desert Coastal Strip & Galápagos: In October, that coastal fog lingers along with cooler weather, although temperatures are on the rise, and North Americans and Europeans, used to colder weather in their home countries, might fancy some beach time in vibrant beach towns like Mompiche.

-Try a slice of sizzling city life in Guayaquil, where you can attend animated festivals and enjoy excellent nightlife, as well as visiting several high-quality museums, like the Parque Histórico Guayaquil which showcases the varied history and culture of the region.
+Try a slice of sizzling city life in Guayaquil, where you can attend animated festivals and enjoy excellent nightlife, as well as visit several high-quality museums, like the Parque Histórico Guayaquil, which showcases the varied history and culture of the region.

-This is also a brilliant month for diving and snorkeling in the Galapagos.
+This is also a brilliant month for diving and snorkeling in the Galápagos.
 Water visibility is less than the first half of the year, but still decent.
-However, increased nutrients in the waters increase sightings of blockbuster marine animals, such as the whale sharks, as well as other nutrient-loving sea creatures.
+However, increased nutrient levels in the water increase sightings of blockbuster marine animals, such as whale sharks, as well as other nutrient-loving sea creatures.
 The endemic-to-the-Galapagos fur seal, mating right now, headlines the animal activity on the islands this month.

-Independence Day of Guayaquil festivities: October 9-12.
+Independence Day of Guayaquil / Día de la Raza, Guayaquil (October 9-12).
 People in Guayaquil know how to make a party last.
 Guayaquil's independence from the Spanish (achieved in 1820) is celebrated on October 9.
-But another special day, Día de la Raza, occurs on October 12 so this entire period becomes one of cultural events and activities, and quite a few parades and processions.
+But another special day, Día de la Raza, occurs on October 12, so this entire period becomes a time of cultural events and activities, with quite a few parades and processions.

 More Helpful Information